sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 In this task, you will create an empty public GitHub repository and import the existing [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repository.

-1. From the lab computer, start a web browser, navigate to the [GitHub website](https://github.com/), sign in using your account, and click on **New** to create a new repository.
+1. From the lab computer, start a web browser, right click on [GitHub website](https://github.com/), paste it on the browser tab.
+Click on **Sign in** and sign in using your account, and click on **New** to create a new repository.

     ![Create Repository](images/github-new.png)